 It is the anticipation and commitment of the scrum team members to achieve success, to carry out and stick to the realistic goals and objectives defined in the initial sprint meeting.
 The scrum team members have the freedom to divide the hefty chunk of work into smaller portions to success step by step.

 The goals in scrum deployment are clear and realistic.
-As the larger work is divided into smaller tasks or sprits the focus is on a few things at a time and there is no distraction or load of work.
-The focus is on the defined objective of the sprint and so is the commitment to achieve.
+As the larger work is divided into smaller tasks or sprits, the focus is on a few things at a time, and there is no distraction or load of work.
+The focus is on the defined objective of the sprint, and so is the commitment to achieve.

 Scrum agile methodology promotes transparency in the process of project management.
 All the team members are well aware of the project progress and work completed as there is a scrum meeting every day during the sprint execution.
 Transparency avoids chaos and ambiguity among the cross-functional team members working on the project.

-Every team member has their own strengths and is selected to work on the project on the basis of their individual strengths and qualities and they must have mutual respect for each other.
+Every team member has their own strengths and is selected to work on the project on the basis of their individual strengths and qualities, and they must have mutual respect for each other.
 Respect is fundamentally moral and is the key to the success of Scrum.
 Mutual respect within the scrum team and all the members creates harmony.
 Thus respecting each other is the golden rule for the success of agile project management.

-Scrum is all about adapting the changes over the period of time.
+Scrum is all about adapting to the changes over a period of time.
 Scrum encourages the amalgamation of traditional agile scrum practices with modern technology to increase productivity and to enhance the quality of the developed product.
 It encourages safety and transparency in the process.
 Courage is about being ready and prepared to accept the new agile practices.
-Scrum agile method takes courage to accept the change as at certain times the changes can be hard and decision making becomes a tough task.
+Scrum agile method takes courage to accept the change as at certain times the changes can be hard, and decision making becomes a tough task.
 A lot of courage is required to make changes for bringing out improvement in the existing system.